georgelopez7/Azure-Data-Pipeline/README.md

 ## What is an Azure Function

 An Azure Function is a serverless computing service that allows developers to run small pieces of code or functions in the cloud without having to manage any infrastructure.
 These functions can be triggered in response to events such as changes in data, timer-based schedules, or messages from other services.
-Azure Functions are highly scalable and cost-effective as developers only pay for the amount of time their code runs.
-Additionally, Azure Functions supports a variety of programming languages and integrates with other Azure services, allowing developers to build complex workflows and applications quickly and easily.
+In this case we used a timer trigger to execute the code on a regular interval.

 [Back To The Top](#azure-functions)